JunyueZhang/CMEECourseWork/week6/README.md

 ## Brief description
 The week6 directory is organized with code, data, results, and sandbox.
 There are some data files in the data directory.
 The sandbox directory and results directory are used to store test scripts and results for the scripts in the code directory, respectively.
-The code directory contains seven important R-scripts about Genomics and Bioinformatics.
+The code directory contains seven important R-scripts about **Genomics and Bioinformatics**.
 Before running the scripts, vegan and ggplot2 packages are requested to be installed.

 ## Languages